UPDATED: Hellgate Elementary teacher arrested on suspicion of attempted child sex abuse

 While the two were communicating on the dating app, both he and the victim allegedly exchanged sexually explicit images, and Hamilton had viewed images with the victim’s face early on in their interactions.

-Hamilton further indicated to Missoula police he found the victim attractive and hoped to meet up with them, and also that he wanted to meet the victim to “have sex,” charging documents said.
-He added the victim appeared to be a child in their communications, but Hamilton “hoped” they weren’t actually a child.
+Hamilton further indicated to Missoula police that he found the alleged victim attractive and hoped to meet up with them, and also that he wanted to meet the alleged victim to “have sex,” charging documents said.
+He added that the alleged victim appeared to be a child in their communications, but Hamilton “hoped” they weren’t actually a child.

-However, when officers searched Hamilton’s Facebook messages, they found the video the victim sent Hamilton of the victim engaged in sexual activity, over four months after it had been sent to Hamilton.
+However, when officers searched Hamilton’s Facebook messages, they found the video the alleged victim sent Hamilton of them engaged in sexual activity, over four months after it had been sent to Hamilton.

-State prosecution is requesting bail be set in the amount of $100,000.